Mandelbrot set: Local connectivity

 It is conjectured that the Mandelbrot set is locally connected.
-This famous conjecture is known as MLC (for Mandelbrot locally connected).
+This conjecture is known as MLC (for Mandelbrot locally connected).
 By the work of Adrien Douady and John H. Hubbard, this conjecture would result in a simple abstract "pinched disk" model of the Mandelbrot set.
 In particular, it would imply the important hyperbolicity conjecture mentioned above.

 The work of Jean-Christophe Yoccoz established local connectivity of the Mandelbrot set at all finitely renormalizable parameters; that is, roughly speaking those contained only in finitely many small Mandelbrot copies.
 Since then, local connectivity has been proved at many other points of $M$, but the full conjecture is still open.

 Self-similarity

 The Mandelbrot set is self-similar under magnification in the neighborhoods of the Misiurewicz points.
 It is also conjectured to be self-similar around generalized Feigenbaum points (e.g., −1.401155 or −0.1528 + 1.0397i), in the sense of converging to a limit set.

-The Mandelbrot set in general is not strictly self-similar but it is quasi-self-similar, as small slightly different versions of itself can be found at arbitrarily small scales.
-These little copies of the Mandelbrot set are all slightly different, mostly because of the thin threads connecting them to the main body of the set.
+The Mandelbrot set in general is quasi-self-similar, as small slightly different versions of itself can be found at arbitrarily small scales.
+These copies of the Mandelbrot set are all slightly different, mostly because of the thin threads connecting them to the main body of the set.

 Further results

 The Hausdorff dimension of the boundary of the Mandelbrot set equals 2 as determined by a result of Mitsuhiro Shishikura.
-The fact that this is greater (by a whole integer) than its topological dimension (which is 1) reflects the fractal nature of the Mandelbrot set boundary.
-In fact, Shishikura's result intuitively states that the Mandelbrot set boundary is so "wiggly" that it manages to locally fill up space as efficiently as a two-dimensional planar region.
-This opens up the potential possibility that the Mandelbrot set boundary, despite being a curve, has a nonzero area (or, more formally, has a positive planar Lebesgue measure).
-Whether or not this is actually the case remains an open problem today.
+The fact that this is greater by a whole integer than its topological dimension, which is 1, reflects the extreme fractal nature of the Mandelbrot set boundary.
+Roughly speaking, Shishikura's result states that the Mandelbrot set boundary is so "wiggly" that it locally fills space as efficiently as a two-dimensional planar region.
+Curves with Hausdorff dimension 2, despite being (topologically) 1-dimensional, are oftentimes capable of having nonzero area (more formally, a nonzero planar Lebesgue measure).
+Whether this is the case for the Mandelbrot set boundary is an unsolved problem.